Shopify SEO: 12-Step Guide for Beginners

 "Sent To SEO Writing Assistant" pop-up window

-SEO Writing Assistant editor
+SEO Writing Assistant editor with keyword suggestions highlighted

 An example of content score and improvement suggestions in SEO Writing Assistant tool